Isaiah 6 – Isaiah’s Conviction, Cleansing and Call

 a.
 In the year that King Uzziah died: King Uzziah of Judah had a long and distinguished reign, described in 2 Chronicles 26 and in 2 Kings 15:1-7 (Uzziah is called Azariah in 2 Kings 15).

 i.
 Uzziah began his reign when he was only 16 years old, and he reigned 52 years.
-Overall, he was a good king, and 2 Kings 15:3 says, he did what was right in the sight of the Lord, according to all that his father Amaziah had done.
-2 Chronicles 28:5 says, He sought God in the days of Zechariah, who had understanding in the visions of God; and as long as he sought the Lord, God made him prosper.
+Overall, he was a good king, and 2 Kings 15:3 says, he did what was right in the sight of the LORD, according to all that his father Amaziah had done.
+2 Chronicles 28:5 says, He sought God in the days of Zechariah, who had understanding in the visions of God; and as long as he sought the LORD, God made him prosper.

 ii.
 Uzziah also led Israel in military victories over the Philistines and other neighboring nations, and he was a strong king.
-Uzziah was a energetic builder, planner, and general.
+Uzziah was an energetic builder, planner, and general.
 2 Chronicles 26:8 says, His fame spread as far as the entrance of Egypt, for he strengthened himself exceedingly.

 iii.
 But Uzziah’s life ended tragically.
-2 Chronicles 26:16 says, But when he was strong his heart was lifted up, to his destruction, for he transgressed against the Lord his God by entering the temple of the Lord to burn incense on the altar of incense.
+2 Chronicles 26:16 says, But when he was strong his heart was lifted up, to his destruction, for he transgressed against the LORD his God by entering the temple of the LORD to burn incense on the altar of incense.
 In response, God struck Uzziah with leprosy, and he was an isolated leper until his death.

 iv.
 So, to say in the year King Uzziah died is to say a lot.
 It is to say, “In the year a great and wise king died.”
 But it is also to say, “In the year a great and wise king who had a tragic end died.”
 Isaiah had great reason to be discouraged and disillusioned at the death of King Uzziah, because a great king had passed away, and because his life ended tragically.
-Where was the Lord in all this?
+Where was the LORD in all this?

 b.
-I saw the Lord sitting on a throne: Where was the Lord in all this?
-The Lord was sitting on a throne!
-God was still enthroned in heaven, and was still in charge of all creation.
+I saw the LORD sitting on a throne: Where was the LORD in all this?
+The LORD was sitting on a throne!
+God was still enthroned in heaven and was still in charge of all creation.

 i.
-There is a throne in heaven, and the Lord God sits upon it as the sovereign ruler of the universe!
+There is a throne in heaven, and the LORD God sits upon it as the sovereign ruler of the universe!
 This is central fact of heaven; that there is an occupied throne in heaven.
 God does not sit on a chair in heaven.
 Anyone might sit on a chair.
 But sovereign kings sit on thrones.
 Judges sit on thrones.
 Those with proper authority and sovereignty sit on thrones.

 iii.
 The bottom line of atheism or materialism is that they believe there is no throne; there is no seat of authority or power all the universe must answer to.
 The bottom of humanism is that there is a throne – but man sits upon it.
-But the Bible makes it clear that there is a throne in heaven, and no fallen man sits on the throne, but the Lord God is enthroned in heaven.
+But the Bible makes it clear that there is a throne in heaven, and no fallen man sits on the throne, but the Lord GOD is enthroned in heaven.

 iv.
 Isaiah may have been depressed or discouraged because a great leader of Judah was no longer on the throne.
 God in heaven now shows Isaiah, “Don’t worry about it, Isaiah.
 Uzziah may not be on his throne, but I am on My throne.”